 Below are the stream combinations that fit well with Psychology.

-Recommended Read: Exhaustive Guide to Becoming a Psychologist and its Scope in India
+Recommended Read: How to Become a Psychologist & Its Scope in India

 Psychology with Physics, Chemistry, and Biology (Medical Stream)

 Taking up Psychology with Biology in class 11th is a great subject choice.
 The subject curriculum of Psychology is such that it provides you with knowledge related to the brain and nervous system and how these systems impact human emotion and behaviour.
 Studying this subject as a Biology student will allow you to relate all of this to your other studies and understand human functioning better.

 If you are an aspiring Medical student, Psychology offers another advantage as a backup option in case you are unable to clear NEET.
 Psychology would open up opportunities not just in a hospital setting (as a Clinical Psychologist), but you can even explore other diverse settings such as schools, NGOs, old age homes, rehabilitation centres, etc.

 Humanities as a whole are all about the functioning of human society, systems and social relationships.
 Psychology, very much a social science, involves understanding how and why people behave in groups and social settings.
 Therefore, the understanding of Psychology, when combined with other humanities subjects, like History, Political Science, Sociology, etc. can give you a broader perspective about society and its functioning.